markbader/midi-spline-interpolation/readme.md

 # Music transition generation with cubic spline function

-This comand line script takes two MIDI files as Input and generates a transition based on a calculated cubic spline function.
+This command line script takes two MIDI files as Input and generates a transition based on a calculated cubic spline function.

 ## Installation
 ```